 Good for: People who like unusual toppings and think bigger is better!

-Homeslice Pizza is home to London’s biggest pizza! £20 for 20 carb heavy inches topped with the most delicious, unusual flavors!
-They first set up shop in the colorful corner of Neals Yard and have since extended to a few locations across London.
+Homeslice Pizza is home to London’s biggest pizza at a whopping 20 inches.
+They first set up shop in the colourful corner of Neals Yard and have since extended to a few locations across London.
 You don’t come to Homeslice for a ‘normal’ slice of pizza as their toppings are pretty adventurous.
 These include things like beef and carrot, lamb and cabbage or cauliflower cheese with spinach.
-Homeslice are a must visit pizza place when in London and a great one to take friends or family who want a real London foodie experience.
+Homeslice is a must visit pizza place when in London and a great one to take friends or family who want a real London foodie experience.
 Effortlessly cool.

 13 Neal’s Yard, London WC2H 9DP http://www.homeslicepizza.co.uk/